GemsLab/KGist/README.md

 >>> 26.5164
 ```

 Larger numbers mean more anomalous.
-Note that in our experiments in Section 5.2, we used KGist+n, which would be the model without running `model.nest_rules()`.
+Note that in our experiments in Section 5.2, we used KGist+m, which would be the model without running `model.nest_rules()`.

 ### Arguments